Sangarshanan/talks/build-a-database/code/README.md

-just a showpiece, won't run, even if you ask nicely
+just a showpiece, might not run, even if you ask nicely